-You use the DOS disk commands to:
+You use the MS-DOS disk commands to:

-- ▶ Prepare blank diskettes for DOS use (FORMAT).
-There are two FORMAT commands: one for I mode, and one for V mode. - ▶ Copy the contents of one diskette to another (DISKCOPY).
-There are two DISKCOPY commands: one for I mode, and one for V mode. - ▶ Check the amount of space on a diskette, and check a directory for errors in file storage (CHKDSK) - ▶ Recover data from a bad sector on a disk (RECOVER)
+- ▶ Prepare blank diskettes for MS-DOS use (FORMAT). - ▶ Copy the contents of one diskette to another (DISKCOPY). - ▶ Check the amount of space on a diskette, and check a directory for errors in file storage (CHKDSK) - ▶ Recover data from a bad sector on a disk (RECOVER)

-The DOS device commands (CLS, CTTY, CLST, and CAUX) control the CRT, your printer, and your disk drives.
+6 The MS-DOS device commands (CLS, CTTY, CLST, and CAUX) control the CRT, your printer, and your disk drives.
 These commands display information about your diskettes and disk drives.
 They can also change devices, such as changing output from the screen to the printer.

 The system configuration commands (such as BREAK, BUFFERS, and DEVICE) enable you to control parts of the operating environment.
-All of these commands are used in the ICONFIG.SYS and VCONFIG.SYS files, which set up the environment when DOS loads into memory.
+All of these commands are used in the ICONFIG.SYS and VCONFIG.SYS files, which set up the environment when MS-DOS loads into memory.
 The BREAK command can also be used interactively.
 See Chapter 6.3 for a description of the configuration commands.

-Other DOS commands affect the way the operating system works.
+Other MS-DOS commands affect the way the operating system works.
 For example, there are commands to set up constants in the operating environment and commands to change the system command prompt.